Corwen, Denbighshire, North East Wales

-MIXED, NORTH WAST WALES: Llyr runs a 1,000 acre (404ha) predominately hill farm along with another rented farm on the Welsh/English border, on which he grows arable crops and winter feed for his sheep.
+MIXED, NORTH WEST WALES: Llyr runs a 1,000 acre (404ha) predominately hill farm along with another rented farm on the Welsh/English border, on which he grows arable crops and winter feed for his sheep.
 He runs 500 Welsh Mule ewes (adult female sheep) producing lambs for Dunbia (an abattoir and meat processing firm), all fattened from grass, and 900 Welsh Mountain ewes as replacements (to breed future ewes from).

 He works closely with the Royal Society for the Protection of Birds (RSPB) and Natural Resources Wales (NRW) to create habitats on the heather mountain which favour black grouse.

 He also rears 250 calves a year which he sells as 12-month-old dairy replacement to dairy farmers as breeding stock.

 Llyr also owns a 32,000-hen free-range egg unit, selling eggs to Tesco through Anglia Eggs.
 Using state of the art technology and renewable energy Llyr produces 10.5 Million eggs a year but has reduced ammonia emissions by 90% by drying the muck and cleaning the air coming out of the shed.
 Llyr also use ground source heat pumps to keep the hens warm thus hens eat 3g of feed less per hen per day.
 This is a saving of around 2 lorry loads of feed per year.
 In the egg unit Llyr has put in a small visitor centre to help show the general public how free range eggs are produced with over 5000 visitors a year from schools to tourists driving off the road.